joachimkennedy/blog/content/p/update-fall-2024.md

 ---
 title: "Fall Blog Updates"
-date: 2024-09-27T07:27:28-07:00
+date: 2024-10-14T07:27:28-07:00
 ---

+Happy Belated Fall!
 Usually I just make updates to this site without telling anyone or drawing attention to them, but I've accumulated a few things that need changing, and these might go better if people knew about them.

 ### Contact